raoul2000/yii2-workflow/guide/migrating.md

 ## Principles

-Not that much to say here as there is no change in the way the *SimpleWorkflowBehavior* detects status changes.
+Not that much to say here, as there is no change in the way the *SimpleWorkflowBehavior* detects status changes.
 On one side an
 Active Record attribute which can be viewed as the future status.
 On the other side, the actual status managed internally by the behavior.

 ## Definition